Register an intention to marry

 At least one person must be 18 years old.
 If one party is aged 16 to 17, you must have a court order authorising the marriage and written parental consent or the 'effective consent' of a magistrate or judge and written parental consent.

-If you are signing the notice of intended marriage in Australia, you must sign in front of one of the persons listed below:
+If you're signing the notice of intended marriage in Australia, you must sign in front of one of the following:

 - authorised marriage celebrant